 Don’t spend too much time on this

-The application is designed to be answered in a few hours, and the video can be completed in less than one hour, so you shouldn’t really spend more than a few days preparing your application.
-Shipping product and spending time with customers are significantly better investments for your company than perfecting your application over many weeks.
+The application is designed to be answered in a few hours, and the video can be completed in less than one hour, so you shouldn’t spend more than a couple of days on this.
+Shipping product and spending time with customers are significantly better investments for your company than obsessing over your application over many weeks.
 Remember, getting into YC won’t make your company great; you get into YC by being on your way to becoming a great company.